-- At least 50 MHz of additional service-agnostic low-band (< 1 GHz) spectrum would be required for mobile operators to provide advanced automotive V2N services in rural environments with affordable deployment costs. - b) At least 500 MHz of additional service-agnostic mid-band (1 to 7 GHz) spectrum would be required for mobile operators to provide high capacity city wide advanced automotive V2N services.
+- a) At least 50 MHz of additional service-agnostic low-band (< 1 GHz) spectrum would be required for mobile operators to provide advanced automotive V2N services in rural environments with affordable deployment costs. - b) At least 500 MHz of additional service-agnostic mid-band (1 to 7 GHz) spectrum would be required for mobile operators to provide high-capacity, citywide advanced automotive V2N services.

-In the above, the term "additional" means availability of spectrum in addition to the bands that are currently identified for IMT use by mobile communication networks.
+In the above, the term "additional" means availability of spectrum in addition to the bands that are currently identified for International Mobile Telecommunications (IMT) use by mobile communication networks.